 |Organization:||National Cancer InstituteDivision of Cancer Epidemiology & Genetics, Clinical Genetics Branch|

 Dr. Greene received a B.A.
 (English) from Yale College, an M.D. from Tufts University, and completed his training in Internal Medicine at the Massachusetts General Hospital in Boston.
 He spent three years with the Epidemic Intelligence Service of the U.S. Centers for Disease Control and Prevention, and then came to the National Cancer Institute in 1975 as a Staff Fellow in the Environmental Epidemiology Branch.
 Dr. Greene completed his medical oncology fellowship at the Medicine Branch, NCI, and is board-certified in both Internal Medicine and Medical Oncology.
 In 1977, he became a Senior Investigator and, subsequently, Coordinator of Family Studies within the Environmental Epidemiology Branch (EEB).
 In 1984, Dr. Greene was appointed Deputy Branch Chief of EEB.
 In 1985, he left government service to enter the private practice of medical oncology and hematology in Sun City, Arizona.
 In 1991, he joined the faculty of Mayo Clinic Scottsdale as a Professor of Oncology in the Mayo Medical School.
 While at Mayo, he was a participating investigator with a variety of cooperative oncology groups, including NCCTG, ECOG and NSABP.
 Dr. Greene became the Principal Investigator for the Mayo Cancer Center’s Familial Cancer Program in 1994.
 In the fall of 1999, he returned to NCI as the Branch Chief of the newly-created Clinical Genetics Branch.
-Dr. Greene served as Branch Chief till 2013, and continues to direct studies as a senior investigator within the branch.
+Dr. Greene served as Branch Chief until 2013, and continues to direct studies as a senior investigator within the branch.
 His major research interests are familial/hereditary cancers, genetic determinants of outcomes following cancer treatment, as well as intervention studies (cancer screening, surgical risk reduction and chemoprevention) in genetically at-risk populations, genetic modifiers of cancer risk, and leveraging alert clinical observations into novel etiologic insights.